The 10 Most Beautiful Traditional Villages in South Korea

 Eunpyeong Hanok Village – Seoul

 Eunpyeong is located in northern Seoul, very close to Bukhansan National Park.
 Some of the 158 hanok houses are actually residential, but many also run shops or cafés.
+One of the most beautiful Starbucks locations in Korea recently opened there as well!
 Some houses are open to visitors to live in and experience a hanok stay or partake in different traditional handicrafts.

 Check out my complete Eunpyeong Hanok Village guide for more details.